-PUABundler:Win32/PiriformBundler is a Microsoft Defender PUA detection for Piriform-related installers that include bundled offers or behaviors Microsoft classifies as potentially unwanted.
-It does not mean every Piriform app is malware, but it does mean the specific installer package should be treated carefully.
+PUABundler:Win32/PiriformBundler is a Microsoft Defender PUA detection for Piriform-related installers, including some CCleaner, Defraggler, Recuva, or Speccy packages that include bundled offers.
+It does not mean every Piriform app is malware, but the flagged installer should be removed or replaced with a clean current download before you trust it.

-- Do not restore it just to finish setup.
+- Remove the flagged installer or bundle first.
+Do not restore it just to finish setup.

 | Detection | PUA:Win32/PiriformBundler / PUABundler:Win32/PiriformBundler |